GIF Merger

 You can merge between 2 and 10 GIF files at once.
 Each file can be up to 10MB in size.
 If you need to combine more GIFs, you can merge them in batches and then merge the resulting files together.

 The tool preserves the original quality of your GIFs as much as possible.
-However, if resizing is required (for different-sized GIFs), some quality adjustment may occur.
+However, if resizing is required some quality adjustment may occur.
 For the best results, start with source GIFs at your desired final resolution.
 You can also use our GIF Compressor afterward to optimize the file size.